Quality takes time. One bean at a time.

 Among the 134 estates, representation is concentrated at the top.
 Two metrics are useful: coffee count (how many products in the catalog feature an estate) and roaster count (how many distinct roasters source from it).
 Roaster count is the more informative signal for market presence — an estate sourced by 15 or more roasters has achieved recognition independent of any single brand relationship.

 Ratnagiri Estate (Chikmagalur, established 1927, approximately 45 hectares, 1200–1500m) is managed by Ashok Patre and holds Rainforest Alliance certification.
 The estate introduced stainless-steel anaerobic fermentation tanks modeled on Colombian fermentation practice and runs an ECO pulper that reduces water use by around 65%.
 It is the most process-diverse estate in the catalog — its lots appear in washed, natural, honey, anaerobic, carbonic maceration, and double-fermented forms across different roasters.
 Sourced by Indian roasters and by international buyers including Driftaway Coffee and Onyx Coffee Lab.
+With 60 catalog entries across 20 roasters, the average is three distinct products per roaster — which suggests roasters are returning to this estate across multiple harvest cycles and processing experiments, not just sourcing a single lot.
+Repeat sourcing across a broad buyer base is more reliable as a signal of estate standing than any individual roaster's description.

 Browse all coffees from Ratnagiri Estate